sUNC-Utilities/docs.sunc.su/docs/Miscellaneous/README.md

 # Miscellaneous

-The **Miscellaneous** library contains functions that do not belong to a specific category, but are still incredibly useful - including HTTP requests and executor identification.
+The **Miscellaneous** library contains functions that do not belong to a specific category.

 ---

-## 🚦 What can you do?
+## What can you do?

 With the Miscellaneous library, you can: